RichTools/Lamb/README.md

 All definitions from the module become available in the file.

 > [!WARNING]
+> Realtive imports resolve to "examples/" so place it all in the examples
+> Or sedit the source code
-> Relative imports are not currently supported, so the full path needs to be provided.
+> Completely Relative imports are not currently supported, so the full path can be provided.

 ## StdLamb - Standard Library